 Hardscrabble Cider is the epitome of a hand-crafted, farm-to-bottle beverage.
 All stages of the process take place on the farm – from growing, picking and cleaning the apples, to pressing, fermenting and bottling the final product.
 The cider is crafted from a blend of the 10 varieties of apples grown on site – the end result being a clean, crisp, fruit-forward beverage.
 The recent addition of a tasting room and outdoor patio has provided the perfect venue for enjoying Hardscrabble Cider and taking in the views the orchard has to offer.

-Produced by Elizabeth Ryan of Breezy Hill Orchard and Cider Mill, Hudson Valley Farmhouse Cider is fresh, unfiltered, unsulphited, authentic artisan farmhouse cider.
-We grow over 100 varieties of apples and other fruit.
+For over twenty years, Elizabeth Ryan of Breezy Hill Orchard and Cider Mill has produced Hudson Valley Farmhouse Cider; a fresh, unfiltered, unsulphited, authentic artisan farmhouse cider.
+We grow over 100 varieties of apples and other fruit, including American and European heirloom and heritage apple varieties.
 What sets Breezy Hill apart is our dedication to quality ingredients, environmental stewardship, fair labor, and support of our local economy.
-We are certified in the Eco Apple program, and value the health of the environment just as much as we value fresh, highly flavored fruit, cider and baked goods.

 Kings Highway Fine Cider